Vibha04p/sql-business-insights/notes/ecom_schema.md

        DELIVERED	200
        Shipped	150

-   Most of the orders have the status as delivered followed by shipped.
-There is inconsistency with the values being entered, which have to be standardised before analysis. i.e., shipped has been repeated 3 times and delivered 2 times.
+   Most of the orders have the status as delivered, followed by shipped.
+There is an inconsistency with the values being entered, which have to be standardised before analysis. i.e., shipped has been repeated 3 times and delivered 2 times.
 There are only 6 categories otherwise.
    No null/missing values observed.

  2.payment_status
        payment_status	n
        paid	37,822
        failed	2,178
-   There are only two categories here where the customers paid status is clearly more than the failed status.
+   There are only two categories here where the customers' paid status is clearly more than the failed status.
    No null/missing values observed.

 3. Addresses